divyang4481/VedTetris/README.md

 VedTetris is a classic Tetris game built using .NET MAUI, designed to run on multiple platforms including Windows, Android, iOS, and Mac Catalyst.
 Enjoy the timeless puzzle game with modern cross-platform technology!

+**Created and developed by [Nayvid Technology LLP](https://tatris.nayvid.com)**

+## About Nayvid Technology LLP
+VedTetris belongs to and is created by **Nayvid Technology LLP**, a technology company specializing in cross-platform mobile and desktop application development.
+This application showcases our expertise in .NET MAUI development and modern app architecture.

 ## Features
 - Classic Tetris gameplay
 - Responsive controls (move, rotate, drop)